Nyyks/recaptchaSkip/README.md

 # recaptchaSkip
 Made by Janik313 [github.com/janik313]

-It works most of the time.
-When it detects a reCaptcha, it solves it in 2.5 seconds.
+Solves a reCaptcha in 2.5 seconds.
-If it doesn't work, just disable it and solve the captcha yourself.

 Use the Tampermonkey Addon for Google Chrome: https://tampermonkey.net/